vinczeim/aws-workshop/README.md

 ## What is still coming?
 * Athena: use compressed .csv data in S3 as DB (run SQL queries) without loading into a DB
 * SQS / SNS: Queue and topic based messaging middleware
-* Kinesis Data Firehose: streaming alternative for messaging and even much more to hook analytics into the stream
+* Kinesis Data Firehose: streaming alternative for messaging and even much more by hooking analytics into the stream
 * Glacier: low-cost data backup
 * CloudWatch: runtime monitoring
 * Systems Manager: Operational data